ssanj/dabble/README.md

 ## Configuration

 Dabble operates out of the ~/.dabble directory.
-When you run dabble, a minimal build.sbt file is generated and written to ~/.dabble/build.sbt.
-The ~/.dabble/work directory is then used to run the build and contains all artefacts.
-You can override the default build.sbt by placing your own build.sbt file under ~/.dabble/.
+When you run dabble, a minimal build.sbt file is generated and written to the ~/.dabble/work directory.
+This is then used to run the build containing all the artefacts.
+You can override the generated build.sbt by placing your own build.sbt file under ~/.dabble/.

+You can also override the sbt version used by specifying a version in the ~/.dabble/work/project/build.properties file.

 You can get a full list of arguments to dabble by running it with -h or --help: